Adulthood (2025 film)

 Adulthood is a 2025 American comedy drama film directed by Alex Winter and written by Michael M.B.
 Galvin.
 It stars Josh Gad, Kaya Scodelario, Billie Lourd, Winter, and Anthony Carrigan.

-The film premiered at the 2025 Toronto International Film Festival on September 11, 2025, and was released in select theaters on September 19, 2025.
+The film premiered at the 2025 Toronto International Film Festival on September 11, 2025, and was released in selected theaters on September 19, 2025.

 Premise

 A brother and sister discover a dead body in their parents' basement.